ibm-cloud-docs/AnalyticsEngine/working-with-hive.md

 After you have created an instance, you will need to note the administrative username, password, database name, hostname, port and the certificate details.

+**Important**: Make sure you use the **private endpoint** to the PostgreSQL instance in the connection URL.
+Using the private endpoints increases performance and is more cost effective.

 The PostgreSQL parameters to set in the Hive metastore include:

 - **DB_USER_NAME**: The database user name to connect to the PostgreSQL instance you created, using the format: `ibm_cloud_<guid>`